OSC-JYU/unofficial-Mozilla-Hubs-guide-for-non-profit-organisations/README.md

 RULE: If your audience are meant to communicate by speaking, then you must pay great attention to sound design.

+## When not VR?

 If you only want to keep a meeting, then VR might not be the best solution.
+Meeting in the virtual meeting room that mimics real meeting room is just ... well, why would you do that?